Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Introduction

 Kids can identify Cuisenaire\texttrademark{} rods by color or by length.
 But writing

-shows that when $n > 3$, the Fibonacci train counts also satisfy the recursion for trains built from two different kinds of rods of length $2$ along with rods of length $3$.
+shows that when $n > 3$, the Fibonaccis also satisfy the recursion for trains built from two different kinds of rods of length $2$ along with rods of length $3$.
 To preserve our physical model we will allow rods with the same length but different colors.

 Since

 we know that

 so